abrbhat/email_service_api/README.md

 recipients.

 Possible values of delivery status for a recipient:
-* sent: Email has been sent to recipient
+* "sent": Email has been sent to recipient
-* queued: Email has been queued for delivery
+* "queued": Email has been queued for delivery
-* not_sent: Email could not be sent to recipient
+* "not_sent": Email could not be sent to recipient
-* rejected: Email was rejected. `error` key will contain reason for rejection.
+* "rejected": Email was rejected. `error` key will contain reason for rejection.

 ###### Example